 The adjoining and equally new Area12 mall contains a Juventus megastore, while a Juventus Museum was opened in 2013.

-The Juventus Stadium has not only witnessed its owners coast to five consecutive titles, it also staged the Europa League Final of 2014 between Sevilla and Benfica.
+The Juventus Stadium has not only witnessed its owners coast to three consecutive titles – with a fourth pretty much assured – it also staged the Europa League Final of 2014 between Sevilla and Benfica.

 The sectors are colour-coded, green (Sud, corso Grosseto) and yellow (Nord, via Druento) behind each goal, blue (Ovest) and red/orange (Est Centrale, strada Comunale di Altessano and Area12 mall) the best seats along the sidelines.
 Visitors are allocated four sectors in the north corner between the Nord and Est stands through via Druento.